Volunteer

 Ambassador Area: Registry

-Bio: I’m Thomas Bartlett from Groveland, Massachusetts (Lifelong Red Sox Fan).
+I’m Thomas Bartlett from Groveland, Massachusetts (lifelong Red Sox fan).
 I was diagnosed with gMG AChR + during the summer of 2019.
 I suspect I’ve been living with, and impacted by, MG since 2012.
-Before being diagnosed, I spent my career in techology, working for most recently for Harvard, Apple, Dell, an educational platform company for distance learning, and, most recently, a life science consulting firm.
+Before being diagnosed, I spent my career in technology, working for most recently for Harvard, Apple, Dell, an educational platform company for distance learning, and, most recently, a life science consulting firm.
 Today, I spend my time consulting for companies to understand how technology and science can impact outcomes for patients in real-time wearable devices, mobile devices, applications, AI/ML, and data analysis to improve and change the quality of a patient’s life after they begin targeted therapies.
 Driving toward a world with a true precision medicine for patients with disease such as myasthenia gravis.
 Personally – I have two children, both pursuing their careers in the chosen fields.
 One of my proudest moments in life was walking my daughter down the aisle a couple of years ago!
 Prior to being diagnosed I was an avid tennis player, golfer, and still played baseball, traveling to tournaments around the U.S. My hope for the future of MG is to improve the use of data, ensuring in Lifetime Quality rather quality of life.

 Ambassador: Jenny Clark